casper-network/docs/source/docs/casper/staking/index.md

 It's recommended that you check in on how your stake is performing from time to time.
 If the validator you staked with decides to unbond, your stake will also be unbonded and you will not earn rewards.
 Ensure that the validator you selected performs as per your expectations.

-Validators have to win a staking auction by competing with prospective and current validators for a slot.
-This process is permissionless, meaning validators can join and leave the auction without restrictions, except for the unbonding wait period.
+Validators have to win a staking auction by competing for a validator slot with prospective and current validators.
+This process is permissionless, meaning validators can join and leave the auction without restrictions, except for the unbonding wait period, which lasts 14 hours.

 ## Unbonding Period {#unbonding-period}